adobe/antialiased-cnns/README.md

 More information about our provided models and how to use BlurPool is below.

 **Update (Sept 2020)** I have added kernel size 4 experiments.
 When downsampling an even sized feature map (e.g., a 128x128-->64x64), this is actually the correct size to use to keep the indices from drifting.
-You can also now `pip install antialiased-cnns`.
+You can also now `pip install antialiased-cnns` and load models with the `pretrained=True` flag.

 ### Table of contents